AcademTeX/course-repo-template/README.md

 For a more thorough overview of all the workflows for the repo, see the [docs](./docs) folder.
 ## Customization and usage

 Generally, if you are looking at using this repo, I would recommend forking the repository and setting it up with your personal settings first.
 There's a [checklist of things to consider](./docs/customise-and-use-this-template.md) for customization.
+If you want an example, take a look at the [changes I've made for my own repo](https://github.com/qwinters/qwinters-tum-template/pull/1/files)
 ## Contributions

 Contributions are always welcome, but due to the fact that this is merely a side project for me, maintenance will likely be few and far between after getting the templates up and running.
 If you want something specific and cannot / do not know how to build the feature yourself, use the button below to file an issue: